hackerbay/Employee-Handbook/values/README.md

 **Move fast by shipping the minimum viable change** We value constant improvement by iterating quickly, day after day.
 If a task is too big to deliver in few days or a week, cut scope.

-### Diversity

-The community consists of people from all over the world, with different backgrounds and opinions.
+**Diversity** The community consists of people from all over the world, with different backgrounds and opinions.
 We hire globally and encourage hiring in a diverse set of countries.
 We work to make everyone feel welcome and to increase the participation of underrepresented minorities and nationalities in our community and company.

+**Global Impact** Solve problems that impact most people first.

-1. **Culture fit is a bad excuse** We don't hire based on culture or select candidates because we'd like to have a drink with them.
+**Culture fit is a bad excuse** We don't hire based on culture or select candidates because we'd like to have a drink with them.
 We hire and reward employees based on our shared values as detailed on this page.
 If they are measured against our shared values, they will already be a fit.
 We want cultural diversity instead of cultural conformity, for example, a [brogrammer](https://en.wikipedia.org/wiki/Brogrammer) atmosphere.
 Said differently: ["culture add" > "culture fit"](https://twitter.com/Una/status/846808949672366080) or "hire for culture contribution".

-1. **Don't bring religion or politics to work** We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
+**Don't bring religion or politics to work** We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
 Feel free to mention you attended a ceremony or rally, but don't mention the religion or party.

-1. **Quirkiness**: Unexpected and unconventional things make life more interesting.
-Celebrate and encourage quirky gifts, habits, behavior, and points of view.
-An example is our [team call](https://about.gitlab.com/handbook/communication/#team-call) where we spend most of our time talking about what we did in our private lives, from fire-throwing to knitting.
-Open source is a great way to interact with interesting people.
-We try to hire people who think work is a great way to express themselves.
-1. **Building a safe community**  Everyone has the right to feel safe when working for GitLab and/or being a part of the GitLab community contributing to our community.
+**Building a safe community**  Everyone has the right to feel safe when working for HackerBay and/or being a part of the HackerBay community contributing to our community.
 We do not tolerate abuse, harassment, exclusion, discrimination or retaliation by/of any community members, including our employees.

-1. **Inclusion** Rather than focusing on building diversity as a collection of activities, data, and metrics, we're choosing to [build and institutionalize](http://www.russellreynolds.com/en/Insights/thought-leadership/Documents/Diversity%20and%20Inclusion%20GameChangers%20FINAL.PDF) a culture that is [inclusive](https://about.gitlab.com/culture/inclusion/) and supports all employees equally to achieve their professional goals.
+**Inclusion** Rather than focusing on building diversity as a collection of activities, data, and metrics, we're choosing to [build and institutionalize](http://www.russellreynolds.com/en/Insights/thought-leadership/Documents/Diversity%20and%20Inclusion%20GameChangers%20FINAL.PDF) a culture that is inclusive and supports all employees equally to achieve their professional goals.
 We will refer to this intentional culture curation as inclusion and development (i & d).

-1. **Inclusive benefits** We list our [Transgender Medical Services](https://about.gitlab.com/handbook/benefits/#transgender-medical-services) and [Pregnancy & Maternity Care](https://about.gitlab.com/handbook/benefits/#pregnancy--maternity-care) publicly so people don't have to ask for them during interviews.
-1. **Inclusive language** In our [general guidelines](https://about.gitlab.com/handbook/general-guidelines/) we list: 'Use inclusive language.
-For example, prefer "Hi everybody" or "Hi people" to "Hi guys".'
+**Inclusive language**  Use inclusive language.
+For example, prefer "Hi everybody" or "Hi people" instead of "Hi guys".
-1. **Inclusive interviewing** As part of our [interviewing process](https://about.gitlab.com/handbook/hiring/interviewing/) we list: "The candidate should be interviewed by at least one female GitLab team member."

-### Iteration

-We do the [smallest thing possible and get it out as quickly as possible](https://about.gitlab.com/2017/01/04/behind-the-scenes-how-we-built-review-apps/).
-If you make suggestions that can be excluded from the first iteration turn them into a separate issue that you link.
-Don't write a large plan, only write the first step.
-Trust that you'll know better how to proceed after something is released.
-You're doing it right if you're slightly embarrassed by the minimal feature set shipped in the first iteration.
-This value is the one people underestimate when they join GitLab, the impact both on your work process and on how much you achieve is greater than anticipated.
-In the beginning it hurts to make decisions fast and to see that things are changed with less consultation.
-But frequently the simplest version turns out to be the best one.

-People that join GitLab all say they already practice this iteration.
-But this is the value that they have the hardest time adopting.
-People are trained that if you don't deliver a perfect or polished thing you get dinged for it.
-If you do just one piece of something you have to come back to it.
-Doing the whole thing seems more efficient, even though it isn't.
-If the complete picture is not clear your work might not be perceived as you want it to be perceived.
-It seems better to make a comprehensive product.
-They see other people in the GitLab organization being really effective with iteration but don't know how to make the transition.

-The way to resolve this is to write down only what you can do the time you have for this project right now.
-That might be 5 minutes or 2 hours.
-Think of what you can complete in that time that would improve the current situation.
-Iteration feels uncomfortable, people might ask why something was not perfect.
-In that case mention that it was an iteration, you spend only x amount of time on it, and that the next iteration will contain y and be ready on z.
+#### Iterations

-1. **Reduce cycle time** Short iterations reduce [our cycle time](/features/cycle-analytics/).
+**Reduce cycle time** Short iterations reduce our cycle time.

-1. **Work as part of the community** Small iterations make it easier to work with the wider community.
+**Work as part of the community** Small iterations make it easier to work with the wider community.
 Their work looks more like our work and our work is quicker to give feedback too.

-1. **Minimum Viable Change (MVC)** Always look to make the quickest change possible to improve the outcome.
+**Minimum Viable Change (MVC)** Always look to make the quickest change possible to improve the outcome.
 If you think it is better than what is there now do it, no need to wait for something polished.

-1. **Make a proposal** If you need to decide something as a team make a proposal instead of calling a meeting to get everyone's input.
+**Make a proposal** If you need to decide something as a team make a proposal instead of calling a meeting to get everyone's input.
 Having a proposal will be a much more effective use of everyone's time.
 The people that receive the proposal should not feel left out, the person making it should not feel bad if a completely different proposal is implemented.
 Don't let your ego to be involved early or to see your solution implemented stand in the way of getting to the best outcome.

-1. **Everything is in draft** At GitLab we rarely put draft on any content or proposals.
+**Everything is in draft** At GitLab we rarely put draft on any content or proposals.
 Everything is always in draft and subject to change.

-1. **Under construction** As we get more users they will ask for stability, especially in our UX.
+**Under construction** As we get more users they will ask for stability.
 We should always optimize for the long term.
 This means that users will be inconvenienced in the short term, but current and future users will enjoy a better product in the end.

 ### Transparency